-Sweeping out of the world-renowned home of the English Folk Dance and Song Society, Broomdasher are 16 powerful voices whose passion, exuberance and harmonies aim to enthrall, uplift and engage their audiences.
+Sweeping out of the world-renowned home of the English Folk Dance and Song Society, Broomdasher are 16 powerful acapella voices whose passion, exuberance and harmonies enthrall, uplift and engage audiences.

-Their powerful and emotional performances feature specially-composed arrangements of respected musician and musical director Sally Davies, whose book of arrangements "Lovers, Legends and Laments" is becoming a must-have work.
+John Tams has nominated one of his compositions for them to arrange and perform at each gig, as have Chris While and Julie Matthews.
+Their performances also feature specially-composed arrangements by musical director Sally Davies, whose book of arrangements "Lovers, Legends and Laments" is a must-have work.

 Singing as 16, 12, 10 or 8 to suit each venue, Broomdasher’s repertoire includes favourite English Folk songs, plus more obscure tales of love, loss, work and play.
 They do workshops too!